-- the asset class or classes the fund invests in (e.g. Australian shares); - the return targets the fund is aiming to achieve and the timeframe for achieving those targets; and - any investment limits or ranges that will be adhered to.
+- The asset class or classes the fund invests in (e.g. Australian shares). - The return targets the fund is aiming to achieve and the timeframe for achieving those targets. - Any investment limits or ranges that will be adhered to.

-All investors funds are pooled together and invested in accordance with the investment strategy.
+All investors' funds are pooled together and invested in accordance with the investment strategy.

-The investing activities for the Fund are normally carried out by specialist investment managers (usually companies).
-These investment managers are appointed by the board of the trustee.
+The investing activities for the fund are normally carried out by specialist investment managers (usually companies).
+These investment managers are appointed by the trustee.
 The investment manager may be the same as the trustee, or may be a separate entity.
 If separate to the trustee, the investment manager must also be licensed by ASIC.
-The investment manager appoints one or more investment staff (usually known as fund managers or portfolio managers) who undertake the day-to-day investing activities for the Fund.
+The investment manager appoints one or more investment staff (usually known as fund managers or portfolio managers) who undertake the day-to-day investing activities for the fund.